raySubharthi004/100_days_of_verilog/README.md

 # Day 13  - Divider (unsigned)
 # Day 14  - Multiplier and divider (signed)
 # Day 15  - Gray to binary and binary to gray
+# Day 16  - Bcd to binary and binary to bcd(double dabble method)